Contact

 Head shot of Emily Xiao, young Asian woman with shoulder-length black hair

 Hello!
-My name is Emily Xiao, and I’m a third year medical student in the School of Medicine.
-I grew up in Chicago and earned a B.A. in history at Yale University.
+My name is Emily Xiao, and I grew up in Chicago and earned a B.A. in history at Yale University.
 My personal experiences led to my interest in disability and race studies in college.

 I joined the Equal Access in Science and Medicine committee because I want to work toward better health equity for people with disabilities.
 We need disability representation in the medical and biomedical professions, and I hope to help build a supportive community among trainees who experience disability, chronic illnesses, and mental health conditions.
 In my free time, I enjoy reading, solving crosswords, and going for long walks with friends.
 Feel free to reach out to me at exiao2@jhmi.edu!